arcusmaximus/SottrModTools/Documentation.md

-- When you import a second model with the "Merge with existing armature(s)" option enabled, the addon will create a new armature containing the bones of both the first and second skeleton (duplicates removed), and all the bones renamed to use <em>just</em> the global ID.
-It also parents the meshes of both the first and second model to this new armature and renames their vertex groups to match.</p>
+- When you import a second model with the "Merge with existing armature(s)" option enabled, the addon will create a new armature containing the bones of both the first and second skeleton (duplicates removed), and all the bones renamed to use *just* the global ID.
+It also parents the meshes of both the first and second model to this new armature and renames their vertex groups to match.

   The original armatures are moved to a hidden collection named "Split meshes for export" and should not be deleted.